kjmadscience/k8s-volt-training-handson/README.md

 ### Setup
 Once installation is done, we are going to check if the installed tools are working fine.
-You will be provided with a `gcloud` command containing access details to your kubernetes cluster which will be used during this training.
-Run the command on your terminal.
+Follow the steps below to add access to GCP project and kubernetes cluster, that will be used in this training.
+Run the commands on your terminal.

 A successful execution will look like this,
 ```
+gcloud auth login
+gcloud config set account <<your-email-id>>
+gcloud config set project amdocs-volt-training

-bash-5.1$ gcloud container clusters get-credentials training-yellow-pheonix --zone europe-west1-c --project fourth-epigram-293718
+$ gcloud container clusters get-credentials training-yellow-pheonix --zone europe-west1-c --project fourth-epigram-293718
 Fetching cluster endpoint and auth data.
 kubeconfig entry generated for training-yellow-pheonix.
 ```